 Accepter VPC can be owned by the same account or a different AWS account.

-Once the Accepter VPC accepts the VPC peering connection request, the VPC peering connection is activated.
+Once the Accepter VPC accepts the peering connection request, the peering connection is activated.

 Route tables on both the VPCs should be manually updated to allow traffic

 Security groups on the instances should allow traffic to and from the peered VPCs.

 Does not support Overlapping or matching IPv4 or IPv6 CIDR blocks.

 Does not support transitive peering relationships i.e. the VPC does not have access to any other VPCs that the peer VPC may be peered with even if established entirely within your own AWS account